 Arizona is home to not just beautiful landscapes, but also to a large number of programs that help those who have been charged with crimes and are looking for a second chance.
-The Felony Diversion Program is one that looks to set people on an educational and counseling path as opposed to jail.
+The Felony Diversion Program looks to set people on an educational and counseling path, as opposed to sending them to jail.

 Overview of Arizona’s Felony Diversion Program

-Formally known as the Drug Diversion Program or the Felony Pretrial Intervention Program, Arizona’s Felony Diversion Program is one of the many programs available to try and keep its participants out of jail.
-As well as not subject to a felony on their record.
-In this program, participants are put into counseling and given the support and education needed to help avoid other offenses.
+Formally known as the Drug Diversion Program or the Felony Pretrial Intervention Program, Arizona’s Felony Diversion Program is one of the many programs available that tries to keep its participants out of jail and keep felony convictions off of their records.

-The ultimate goal here is: once the program is completed, the case will be dismissed.
+The participants in this program are put into counseling and given the support and education they need to help avoid future offenses.
+The ultimate goal is that once the felony diversion program is completed, the case will be dismissed.
 This allows the defendant to start over with a relatively clean slate.

-This program is different from an expungement application, which hides past convictions.
+Felony diversion is different from an expungement application, which only hides past convictions.
 Expungements work to clean a record, allowing those who have served their sentence and paid their restitutions to move on.

 How to Qualify for Arizona’s Felony Diversion Program

-Generally, the participant cannot have been convicted of a serious offense such as:
+The participant can not have been convicted of a serious offense, such as: